PhoenixPan/Algorithm/DS_Graph.md

 # Graph basic
-#####Graphs:
-undirected graphs
-directed graphs
-#####Graph Traversals:
-depth-first (recursive vs. stack)
-breadth-first (queue)

 Simple Graphs: have no loops and no multiple edges

-Depth-first traversal (stack): visit next neighbor only after traversing all possible edges from the current neighbor and also its neighbors, until the end.
+Depth-first traversal (stack or recursion): visit next neighbor only after traversing all possible edges from the current neighbor and also its neighbors, until the end.
 Breadth-first traversal (queue): Visit all neighbors before visiting any of their neighbors (order does not matter).

-# Find the shortest path
+## Find the shortest path
 The shortest (minimal) path has the lowest cost, not the fewest edges.
 There could be more than one shortest path.

 ## Greedy Algorithms: Dijkstra’s Algorithm
 Not only record the shortest distance, but also the path by storing the previous node.
 ![image](https://cloud.githubusercontent.com/assets/14355257/19501766/1b4a55ba-9576-11e6-927b-9c02717798bc.png)